ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/modules.md

-# sdAIgen Modules Documentation
+# ScarySingleDocs Modules Documentation

 ## Overview
-The `modules/` directory contains the core backend functionality modules that power the sdAIgen project.
+The `modules/` directory contains the core backend functionality modules that power the ScarySingleDocs project.
 Each module serves a specific purpose and works together to provide a comprehensive Stable Diffusion WebUI management system.

 ---